rgubarenko/jsrazor/README.md

-# jsRazor: Cutting-Enge Client Templates
+# jsRazor: Cutting Edge Client-Side Templates

 Stupidly simple and unbeatably powerful client-side templating solution.
 Based on idea that **every possible rendering output can be achieved by only TWO functional primitives**.
 These primitives are:
 - **repeat** - repeats geheric fragment